HRizwan1/2019-team-06f/reports/sprint-01/report.md

 #### Goals for Next Sprint:
 - Create Visio Diagrams for site functionality
 - Deploy the 4 virtual servers using Packer
+- Implement PHP on our website
+- User Authentication